 Arizona’s unpredictable weather and broad range of geological settings, from arid plains to high, snow-covered mountains, make it essential that you have a solid home insurance policy if you live in the state.
-The homeowner rate is nearly 65%, and the average Arizona homeowners insurance policy costs only $803 annually, ranking it 46th among all fifty states.
+The homeowner rate is nearly 65%, and the average Arizona homeowners insurance policy costs $1,304 annually.

 Although Arizona only gets an average of 12 inches of rain each year, one common home insurance claim is flash flooding, especially in the desert areas in the southern part of the state.
 Fire and lightning are generally the most expensive claims, and wind and hail storms are also a common reason to make a claim on your policy.
 While most companies cover the latter, you’ll need to have a separate policy from the National Flood Insurance Program to cover you for flood damage.

 To pick our best Arizona homeowners insurance companies, we looked at the companies that are writing the most policies in the state: their agents have the deepest knowledge of conditions that may impact your home.
 Next, we checked respected ranking organizations including J.D.
-Power and Consumer Reports to discover what their research indicated about each company’s customer service.
-We reviewed each company’s website and got sample quotes for a $300,000 home in Phoenix.
+Power & Associates and Consumer Reports to discover what their research indicated about each company’s customer service.

-Because every policy is different, depending on your circumstances, there’s no one best Arizona homeowners insurance company for everyone.
+Because every policy is different, depending on your circumstances, there’s no one best Arizona home insurance company for everyone.
 According to J.D.
-Power and other consumer agencies, these are the top homeowners insurance companies in Arizona.
+Power and other consumer agencies, the best homeowners insurance in Arizona.

-- Allstate: Allstate has great ratings, along with a user-friendly website that makes it easy to get a quote and learn more about your options.
-Allstate is a great option for new Arizona homeowners who are purchasing insurance for the first time.
+Allstate has great ratings, along with a user-friendly website that makes it easy to get a quote and learn more about your options.
+Allstate is a great option for new homeowners who are looking for the best home insurance in Arizona.

-- State Farm: State Farm gets a lot of love from rating organizations, including a stellar four power circles for overall customer satisfaction from J.D.
+State Farm gets a lot of love from rating organizations, including a stellar 878 points out of 1,000 for overall customer satisfaction from J.D.
 Power.
 State Farm is a good provider for any Arizona homeowner who is looking for an affordable premium.

 Average homeowners insurance cost in Arizona

-The average premium paid in Arizona in 2017 was $825 annually, or roughly $69 a month.
+The average premium paid in Arizona in 2020 was $1,304 annually, or roughly $109 a month, which is less than the national average of $1,477.
 Factors such as the cost and value of the house, its location, the distance of your home from a fire station and the type of dog you own can impact your costs.

 Home insurance coverage options in Arizona